Māori language influence on New Zealand English

 During the 19th century, New Zealand English gained many loanwords from the Māori language.
-The use of Māori words in New Zealand English has increased since the 1990s, and English-language publications increasingly using macrons to indicate long vowels.
-Māori words are usually not italicised in New Zealand English, and most publications follow the Māori-language convention of the same word for singular and plural (one kākāpō, three kākāpō).
+The use of Māori words in New Zealand English has increased since the 1990s, and English-language publications increasingly use macrons to indicate long vowels.
+Māori words are usually not italicised in New Zealand English, and most publications follow the Māori-language convention of the same word for singular and plural (e.g. one kākāpō, three kākāpō).

 Plants and animals

 Large numbers of native plants and animals retain their Māori names in New Zealand English.
 Examples include: